BansalAryamanBansal/Pet-Projects/README.md

 **For beginners:**

-To clone (download) my github repositories, open the terminal, and type:
+To clone (download) all my pet projects, open the terminal, and type:

 `git clone "https://github.com/BansalAryamanBansal/Pet-Projects".git`